lorcan2440/lorcan2440.github.io/content/post/origin-of-life-research/index.md

 McCoy, T. J., Russell, S. S., Zega, T. J. *et al.* (2025). '[**An evaporite sequence from ancient brine recorded in Bennu samples**](https://www.nature.com/articles/s41586-024-08495-6)', *Nature* 637, 1072–1077. doi:10.1038/s41586-024-08495-6.

->Salt minerals were found on the asteroid Bennu, including sodium phosphates, carbonates, sulfates, chlorides and fluorides, forming a frozen brine.
-These salts were present as components of calcite, magnetite, magnesite, apatite, dolomite and phyllosilicate clay minerals.
+>Salt minerals were found on the asteroid Bennu, including sodium phosphates, phosphides, carbonates, sulfates, chlorides and fluorides, forming a frozen brine.
+These salts were present as components of calcite, magnetite, magnesite, apatite, dolomite, schreibersite and phyllosilicate clay minerals.
 Many of these minerals are relevant for catalysis of organic molecules.
+Phosphides react with water to form phosphites and pyrophosphates, usable forms of phosphorus for prebiotic chemistry.

 Glavin, D. P. *et al.* (2025). '[**Abundant ammonia and nitrogen-rich soluble organic matter in samples from asteroid (101955) Bennu**](https://www.nature.com/articles/s41550-024-02472-9)', *Nature Astronomy*. doi:10.1038/s41550-024-02472-9.

->Samples from the asteroid Bennu (from the same mission as \[A5\]) found several amino acids (glycine most abundant at 44 nmol/g, plus 19 other non-protein amino acids) and all five nucleobases, among a range of other relevant organics.
+>Samples from the asteroid Bennu (from the same mission as \[A5\]) found several amino acids (glycine most abundant at 44 nmol/g, as well as 13 further proteinogenic amino acids, and 19 other non-protein amino acids), all five nucleobases and some lipids, among a range of other relevant organics.
 Biological contamination was ruled out.
 All chiral amino acids observed were near-racemic.

 ---